axelarnetwork/axelar-contract-deployments/releases/solana/2025-11-Solana-Role-Transfers-Release-v1.0.0.md

 1. **Solana Program Model**: Solana uses a different permission model compared to EVM chains.
 Programs have an `UpgradeAuthority` that can upgrade the program code, while contracts within programs have `operator` or `owner` roles for operational tasks.

-2. **Temporary UpgradeAuthority Assignment**: All UpgradeAuthority roles are **temporarily** assigned to Relayer Operators EOA because the Governance contract is not yet production-stable. **Once the Governance contract is stabilized**, these UpgradeAuthority roles should be transferred to the Governance program for proper decentralized governance.
+2. **Temporary UpgradeAuthority Assignment**: All UpgradeAuthority roles are **temporarily** assigned to Contract Owner EOA because the Governance contract is not yet production-stable. **Once the Governance contract is stabilized**, these UpgradeAuthority roles should be transferred to the Governance program for proper decentralized governance.

 3. **Program Derived Addresses (PDAs)**: The Gas Service operator is a PDA controlled by the Operators Program.
 PDAs are deterministic addresses derived from program IDs and seeds, and they cannot be transferred in the traditional sense.